WolframResearch/wolfram-library-link-rs/README.md

 # wolfram-library-link

-This library offers bindings to Rust code from the Wolfram language.
+This library wraps the Wolfram LibraryLink interface, making it possible to call Rust code from the Wolfram language.

 This library is used for writing Rust programs that can be loaded by the Wolfram language LibraryLink family of functions, specifically by